MollyKressler/CornishBlue-eDNA-Molecular-Lab-Protocols/cornishblue-qpcr-assays.md

 6. In a new 1.5 mL tube, add your probe, primers and water to make a Primer Probe Mix (see Table 1).

 ##### Table 1.
 Reagents required to make 50 μl of Primer Probe Mix.
 Vortex all.
-These volumes are for a 10µL total reaction volume, adjust accordingly for greater reaction volumes. qPCR Probe Mix requires the PPM mix to have a 2:2:1 ratio of primer:primer:probe.
+These volumes are for a **10µL total reaction volume**, adjust accordingly for greater reaction volumes. qPCR Probe Mix requires the PPM mix to have a 2:2:1 ratio of primer:primer:probe.
 So if you scale Table 1, keep this in mind.
 You would make one PPM per species, since the Primers and Probes are species specific.